Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Results and discussions

-The quadratic dependence on $\bar{w}$ may be understood by analyzing the edge states.
-A comparison of the topological and non-topological cases shows that they differ by a pair of edge states, one localized on the left and the other localized on the right.
+The quadratic dependence of the ratio of currents from the topological and non-topological cases on $\bar{w}$ may be understood by analyzing the edge states.
+With open boundary condition, the topological case has a pair of edge states, one localized on the left and the other localized on the right, while the non-topological case only has delocalized states.
 By diagonalizing the SSH Hamiltonian, the left edge state has the amplitude $v_0=\mathcal{N}(1, 0, -\bar{w}, 0, (-\bar{w})^2, \cdots)^T$ along a long chain.
-The normalization condition $|v_0|^2=1$ gives $\mathcal{N}=1-\bar{w}^2$.
+The normalization condition $|v_0|^2=1$ gives $\mathcal{N}^2=1-\bar{w}^2$.
 The right edge state is arranged oppositely.
-If we consider the unitary matrix $U=(v_0, v_{B1}, v_{B2},\cdots)$ by collecting the eigenstates, including the localized edge states and the bulk states forming the bands, the unitarity requires that each column and each row should be normalized to $1$.
+If we consider the unitary matrix $U=(v_0, v_{B1}, v_{B2},\cdots)$ by collecting the eigenstates of the Hamiltonian, including the localized edge states and the bulk states forming the bands, the unitarity requires that each column and each row should be normalized to $1$.
 The first row, however, depicts the weights of the states at the left end of the chain.
 Therefore, the normalization along the first row shows that the bulk states only has a total weight of $1-\mathcal{N}^2=\bar{w}^2$ if an edge state emerges on the left.
 However, the edge state decays exponentially and does not participate in transport.
-The edge state on the right end also contributes the same suppression.
+The edge state on the right end also contributes the same suppression of weights.
 Thus, the effective transport bandwidth of the topological case is reduced to a fraction $\bar{w}^2$ relative to the non-topological case.
-Our numerical results catch the correct power-law dependence already at intermediate size of the chain.
+Our numerical results catch the correct power-law dependence of the suppression from the edge states already at intermediate size of the chain.
+Finally, we remark that the inclusion of the chemical potential in the SSH model breaks the chiral symmetry, but it does not change the winding number and the edge states.